Seahawks’ hopes of keeping offensive line together crumble as J.R. Sweezy signs with Cardinals

 “We feel like we have the core of a group that can really make a difference,’’ Carroll said.
 “And I felt this before and I’ve talked about it before in years past — when you sense that the core is there, now it’s time to build around that and fortify that.
 As we have done in the past, we would like to move in that direction if possible.
 It’s not always as easy as it sounds, but it’s clear with the young running backs and the guys that really have a flair for the style that we want to play in, that we have a chance to do that.”

-He repeated similar sentiments whenever asked, including last month at the NFL Combine.
+Carroll repeated similar sentiments whenever asked, including last month at the NFL Combine.
 But at the Combine he also foreshadowed that the Seahawks would let Sweezy and Fluker test the market and see what happens.

 “I don’t know how other teams look at those guys but for us they really fit well so we’ll see if we can get the done,’’ Carroll said.
 “I don’t know that.’’